tgstation/tgstation/code/modules/admin/verbs/lua/README.md

 ### __sleep_flag
 This flag is used to designate that a yielding task should be put in the sleep queue instead of the yield table.

+### \_\_set_sleep_flag(value)

+A function that sets `__sleep_flag` to `value`.
+Calling this directly is not recommended, as doing so muddies the distinction between sleeps and yields.

-### __sleep_queue
+### \_\_sleep_queue

 A sequence of threads, each corresponding to a task that has slept.
-When calling `__lua_awaken` from DM, auxlua will dequeue the first thread from the sequence and resume it.
+When calling `/proc/__lua_awaken`, auxlua will dequeue the first thread from the sequence and resume it.
 Threads in this queue can be resumed from lua code, but doing so is heavily advised against.

-### __yield_table
+### \_\_yield_table

 A table of threads, each corresponding to a coroutine that has yielded.
-When calling `__lua_resume` from DM, auxlua will look for a thread at the index specified in the `index` argument, and resume it with the arguments specified in the `arguments` argument.
+When calling `/proc/__lua_resume`, auxlua will look for a thread at the index specified in the `index` argument, and resume it with the arguments specified in the `arguments` argument.
 Threads in this table can be resumed from lua code, but doing so is heavily advised against.

-### __task_info
+### \_\_task_info

 A table of key-value-pairs, where the keys are threads, and the values are tables consisting of the following fields:

 - name: A string containing the name of the task
 - status: A string, either "sleep" or "yield"
 - index: The task's index in `__sleep_queue` or `__yield_table`
   The threads constituting this table's keys can be resumed from lua code, but doing so is heavily advised against.